 Detailed analysis of the CMI (interface between the Customer Network Controller (CNC) and the MDSC) as well as of the interface between service and network orchestrators are outside the scope of this document.
 However, some considerations and assumptions about the information could be described when needed.

 The relationship between the current IETF YANG models and the type of ACTN interfaces can be found in [ACTN-YANG].
-Therefore it considers the TE Topology YANG model defined in [TE-TOPO], with the OTN Topology augmentation defined in [OTN-TOPO] and the TE Tunnel YANG model defined in [TE-TUNNEL], with the OTN Tunnel augmentation defined in [OTN-TUNNEL].
+Therefore, it considers the TE Topology YANG model defined in [TE-TOPO], with the OTN Topology augmentation defined in [OTN-TOPO] and the TE Tunnel YANG model defined in [TE-TUNNEL], with the OTN Tunnel augmentation defined in [OTN-TUNNEL].

 The analysis of how to use the attributes in the I2RS Topology YANG model, defined in [I2RS-TOPO], is for further study.